Salesforce SOQL from Crystal Reports

 To find out whether you need to supply a security token, choose the Test button.
 If the connection attempt fails with an error which contains LOGIN_MUST_USE_SECURITY_TOKEN, you need to supply one.

-5. Use the Test button to verify that you can successfully connect to Salesforce.com.
+5. Use the Test button to verify that you can successfully connect to Salesforce.

 Using Salesforce SOQL from Crystal Reports

-Using the Salesforce ODBC driver to access Salesforce data from Crystal Reports:
+Using the Salesforce ODBC driver to access Salesforce data from Crystal Reports by using SQL generated with a wizard:

 1. In Crystal Reports, create a new report.